nuntius-rex/Elithica-AMD-Node/README.md

 ```
 ### Running

-Open the following location with your browser:
+Run NPM start and then open the following location with your browser:

 ```
 npm start